isaac0155/emergenciasGuide/README.md

 ## Contributing

-We welcome contributions from the open-source community to enhance our platform.
-If you have any ideas, bug fixes, or new features to propose, please follow our [contribution guidelines](link_to_contribution_guidelines).
+We welcome contributions to enhance our platform.
+If you have any ideas, bug fixes, or new features to propose, please contact us at [herreraisaac334@gmail.com](mailto:herreraisaac334@gmail.com).

 ## License

-This project is licensed under the [MIT License](link_to_license).
-You are free to modify and distribute the codebase in accordance with the terms and conditions of the license.
+This project is not open-source.

 ## Contact